Kate Romano, CEO, co-Artistic Director for Classical Music programming

-Kate is the CEO of Stapleford Granary.
-Her multi-disciplinary career includes 25 years as a professional chamber musician (clarinet), opera and music theatre production, broadcasting and writing.
-She’s the founder of Goldfield Productions and was a senior academic at the Guildhall School of Music and Drama for 15 years.
+Kate's multi-disciplinary career includes 25 years as a professional chamber musician (clarinet), opera and music theatre production, BBC broadcasting and writing.
+She is the founder of Goldfield Productions and was a senior academic at the Guildhall School of Music and Drama for 15 years.
 Kate is passionate about storytelling and talking about music and the arts.

-Trevor is Director for Music and Arts at Stapleford Granary helping to create a diverse and encompassing programme of events and courses.
-He also continues his music career as a teacher and performer with a developing interest in the visual arts.
+Trevor is a clarinettist and saxophonist with a long-term career as a teacher and performer and a developing interest in the visual arts.

 Paul Brooke Barnes